White-breasted Nuthatch, by Sondra D. Cotton

 The Birding Club of Delaware County (BCDC) in southeastern Pennsylvania is dedicated to appreciating and protecting wild birds in our region.
 For more than 25 years, BCDC has engaged in birding, conservation, and community.
 We come together to enjoy field trips, learn from program speakers, and discover and document the amazing avian diversity of Delaware County, PA and beyond.

-BCDC activities include the Common Nighthawk Watch, Rose Tree Park Hawkwatch, Glenolden Christmas Bird Count, bluebird nestbox monitoring, and more.
+BCDC activities include the Common Nighthawk Watch, Rose Tree Park Hawkwatch, Glenolden Christmas Bird Count, bluebird nestbox monitoring, coordinating the Pennsylvania Bird Atlas 3 county efforts, and more.

 We support community science, conservation, and engaging the next generation in enjoyable, ethical birding.
 We welcome ALL birders to connect and get involved, regardless of experience, background, or identity.